shahakash28/simc/README.md

 3. Finally, do the same in our (simc) repository.

 ## Run
-Run the following test files:
+Run the following test files from path `msi-code/simc`:
 1. Fully-connected Layer: In one terminal run `bin/test_msi_linearlayer 1 0.0.0.0 <port_no> 44 <neural_network>` and in other terminal run `bin/test_msi_linearlayer 2 <server_ip_address> <port_no> 44 <neural_network>`.

 2. Convolution Layer: In one terminal run `bin/test_msi_convlayer 1 0.0.0.0 <port_no> 44 <neural_network>` and in other terminal run `bin/test_msi_convlayer 2 <server_ip_address> <port_no> 44 <neural_network>`.